GLENDALE, Ariz. – Matt Hasselbeck was brilliant until he cracked a bone in his left wrist. Even that didn’t stop him altogether.

 Hasselbeck dissected the Arizona secondary for 273 yards passing in the first half.

-Hasselbeck had a 63-yard touchdown pass to Deon Butler, who evaded three defenders, including Toler and Wilson, on the catch and run that put Seattle up for good 17-10 midway through the second quarter.
+He had a 63-yard touchdown pass to Deon Butler, who evaded three defenders on the catch and run that put Seattle up for good 17-10 midway through the second quarter.

 The Cardinals had a wisp of life late.
 Anderson’s 2-yard touchdown pass to Early Doucet, followed by a 2-point conversion toss to Larry Fitzgerald, cut it to 29-18.